ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Doing so should open [http://localhost:3000/](http://localhost:3000/) in your browser, where you'll see the frontend for our project.
 It should consist of one field \(a place to update the message stored in your smart contract\), a "Connect Wallet" button, and an "Update" button.

-If you try clicking "Connect Wallet" or "Update" buttons, you'll notice that they don't work—that's because we still need to program their functionality! :\)
+If you try clicking either button, you'll notice that they don't work—that's because we still need to program their functionality.

 #### The `HelloWorld.js` component {#the-helloworld-js-component}

-**NOTE:** Make sure you're in the `starter-files` folder and not the `completed` folder!

 Let's go back into the `src` folder in our editor and open the `HelloWorld.js` file.
 It's super important that we understand everything in this file, as it is the primary React component we will be working on.

-At the top of this file, you'll notice we have several import statements that are necessary to get our project running, including the React library, useEffect and useState hooks, some items from the `./util/interact.js` (we'll describe them in more details soon!), and the Alchemy logo <Emoji text="🧙‍♂️" size={1} />
+At the top of this file, you'll notice we have several import statements that are necessary to get our project running, including the React library, useEffect and useState hooks, some items from the `./util/interact.js` (we'll describe them in more details soon!), and the Alchemy logo.

 ```javascript
 // HelloWorld.js